 The Final Title

-Effective titles in academic research papers have several characteristics that reflect general principles.
+Effective titles in research papers have several characteristics that reflect general principles of academic writing.

 1. Explains or provides additional context, e.g., "Linguistic Ethnography and the Study of Welfare Institutions as a Flow of Social Practices: The Case of Residential Child Care Institutions as Paradoxical Institutions."
 [Palomares, Manuel and David Poveda.
 Text & Talk: An Interdisciplinary Journal of Language, Discourse and Communication Studies 30 (January 2010): 193-212]